-In partnership with the University of Texas at Austin's Steve Hicks School of Social Work, the Texas Permanency Outcomes Project (TXPOP) is building a new practice approach with flexible tools for public and private child welfare agencies across Texas to connect children to their birth families regardless of their permanency outcome.
+In partnership with the University of Texas at Austin's Texas Institute for Child and Family Well Being, the Texas Permanency Outcomes Project (TXPOP) is building a new practice approach with flexible tools for public and private child welfare agencies across Texas to connect children to their birth families regardless of their permanency outcome.
 We believe that working with birth families helps children regardless of whether a child is adopted, reunified or ages out of foster care.
 Ultimately, we believe all roads lead home because children can and should have multiple permanent connections.

 The Center and the Meadows Mental Health Policy Institute (MMHPI) are partnering to officially begin initial Community Based Care readiness efforts in Region 3, specifically in catchment areas 3a and 3c.
 The goals of this project are to unify stakeholders, identify capacity and service needs in the region, and ultimately to improve child welfare services, quality of care, and capacity in Region 3.
 In partnership with the Center, MMHPI will produce an environmental scan of the Region 3 to discover strengths and areas of growth in the child welfare system, which ideally will be utilized to inform future Community Based Care implementation.